 Like most citrus trees, they like to dry out before being watered.
 So you can go on vacation and never worry about them.

 A small tree will produce an amazing amount of fruit.
 Let them ripen on the tree, for an orange much sweeter than what you buy in the store.
 You get a continual supply of fresh vitamin C all winter long.
-Plus your tree has been bearing fruit for at least one season, so you won’t have to wait on it to mature.
-Just plant then pick.

 These large trees will sell out, so we recommend that you order soon while they are still available.